-Member Position Meetings attended Andrew Morrison Non-Executive Chairman 16 of 16 Anthony Harpur Non-Executive Director 16 of 16 Jonathan Bradley-Hoare Non-Executive Director 10 of 16 Richard Liddell Non-Executive Director 13 of 13 Alan Hume Non-Executive Director 3 of 3
+Member Position Meetings attended Andrew Morrison Non-Executive Chairman 13 of 13 • Anthony Harpur Non-Executive Director 13 of 13 Alan Hume Non-Executive Director 13 of 13

 The Board is pleased with the high level of attendance and participation of Directors at Board and committee meetings.
 Attendance at Committee meetings is detailed in the respective Committee reports.